NASDAQ: TLRY

 Beverage Markets

-We compete in the craft brewing and distillery markets, respectively, as well as in the much larger beverage alcohol market, which encompasses domestic and imported beers, flavored alcoholic beverages, spirits, wine, hard ciders, ready to drink beverages (“RTDs”), fermented malt-based beverages (“FMBs”) and hard seltzers.
+In the U.S., we compete in the craft beer and spirits industries, as well as in the much larger beverage alcohol market, which encompasses domestic and imported beers, flavored alcoholic beverages, spirits, hard ciders, ready to drink beverages (“RTDs”), fermented malt-based beverages (“FMBs”) and hard seltzers.
 With the proliferation of participants and offerings in the wider beverage market and within the craft beer and craft spirits segments, we face significant competition.
-There have also been numerous acquisitions and investments in craft brewers by larger breweries and private equity and other investors, which further intensified competition within the craft beer market.
-In addition, on a macro level, consumer reports indicate that consumers are drinking less beverage alcohol products for various reasons, including socioeconomic pressures and wellness concerns.
+Our products are not the primary brands in our distributors’ portfolios.
+Therefore, in addition to competing with other beverage products for share of consumers, we also compete with other beverage companies for a share of the distributor’s attention, time and selling efforts.
+In some states, our contracts with distributors may be impacted by laws that restrict our ability to terminate the relationship.
+On a macro level, consumer reports indicate that consumers are drinking less beverage alcohol products for various reasons, including economic pressures, the proliferation of GLP-1 drugs and wellness concerns.

 Cannabis Segment